Ezequiel Duran Player Props: Rangers vs. Marlins

-The Texas Rangers, including Ezequiel Duran (.242 slugging percentage in past 10 games, including zero homers), take on starting pitcher Jesus Luzardo and the Miami Marlins at Globe Life Field, Friday at 8:05 PM ET.
+Ezequiel Duran -- .182 average over his past 10 games -- will be in action for the Texas Rangers versus the Miami Marlins, with George Soriano on the mound, on August 5 at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the White Sox.
+He had a hitless showing in his previous game (0-for-3) against the Marlins.

 Ezequiel Duran Game Info & Props vs. the Marlins